The best digestive enzymes for bloating are ones that cover a broad spectrum of foods.

 Even the biggest critics of dietary supplements acknowledge that lactase enzyme supplements help to improve digestive functions for people who have lactose intolerance [R].

-However, keep in mind, the more lactose you eat, the more lactase enzymes you will need!
+However, keep in mind, that the more lactose you eat, the more lactase enzymes you will need!

 Helps with bloating and dyspepsia